knoxjeffrey/knoxjeffrey.github.io/_posts/2016-04-18-amazon-beanstalk-and-rails-setup.markdown

 ---
 layout: post
-title:  "Amazon Beanstalk and Rails"
+title:  "Amazon Beanstalk and Rails Setup"
-date:   2016-04-17 23:00:00
+date:   2016-04-18 23:30:00
 categories: Rails
 banner_image: "/media/amazon_web_services.png"
 featured: true
 comments: true
 ---

 I've recently had to setup an existing Ruby on Rails application to run on Amazon Beanstalk.
 The application uses a PostgreSQL database but also needed support for PostGIS which is a spatial database extender for a PostgreSQL object-relational database.
 It adds support for geographic objects allowing location queries to be run in SQL.
-It has taken me quite a while to get the application up and running so I thought it would be a good idea to document the whole process here to hopefully help others (and myself when I have to setup another application on Beanstalk!).
+It has taken me quite a while to get the application up and running so I thought it would be a good idea to document the whole process here to hopefully help others (and myself when I need to setup another application on Beanstalk!).

 I'm pretty much a total newbie to setting up servers so I'd really appreciate tips on how to automate the steps below to speed up the process.